Save time with SimpleLocalize Automations: Auto-translate, review & more

 Change review status

-Change review status action allows you to update the review status automatically to Accepted or Needs review when the translation is edited.
-You can specify which translations should have their review status changed, depending on the language.
+Update the review status automatically to Accepted or Needs review when the translation is edited.
+You can specify:

 Change review status action